-If we are unable to support a Student visa extension for your new submission date or for your Viva, then you would be advised to leave the UK and return on a Short-Term Study Visa.
+If we are unable to support a Student visa extension for your new submission date or for your Viva, then you would be advised to leave the UK and return on a Standard Visitor visa.

 You cannot extend your visa in the following circumstances:

 - To attend your graduation.
 Please read the information about returning to the UK to attend your graduation